GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 > Note : We can't add class inside the link.
 Like <Link className={about.module.css}></Link>
 > When we need to use any class for designing or any other thing in that time we need to use a tag.

+## Layout part
+If i want to show something all out application.
+For this perpose we use layout file in nexjs13.